Inwerpsel/use-theme-editor/README.md

 This works on literally any HTML page, whether it's from a SSR, SPA, CMS...
 It parses all CSS on the page and makes it browsable.

-You can use this repo in various ways:
+This repository is intended to be used in various ways*:
 - Integrate the standalone theme editor page with almost no coding required (exact steps to follow)
 - Import 1 function in your own app
-- Anything in between the previous options
+- Something in between the previous options (integrate various components into an existing app)

+\* While it's intended to preserve this broader range of applicability, this may be narrowed down to some extent in the future.

 https://github.com/Inwerpsel/use-theme-editor/assets/7604138/2d0e5e6f-3e8c-4aeb-95e2-011204e9e8c2